 ACC, AMS2, LMU, RaceRoom Settings

 I’m not going to pretend ACC looks great in VR on my Crystal.
 It doesn’t.
-The TAA (temporal anti-aliasing) ghosting is genuinely distracting, especially following cars closely.
+The TAA (temporal anti-aliasing) ghosting is distracting, especially following cars closely.
 Community consensus matches my experience – ACC is described as the “worst looking sim racing game in VR” despite being stunning on flat screens.
-Something about the VR rendering pipeline just doesn’t work.
+Something about the VR rendering pipeline just doesn’t work at the moment.

 - VR Pixel Density: 130% for Tier 1/2 GPUs, 100% for Tier 3